frida/frida-website/_docs/quickstart.md

     + ")");
 {% endhighlight %}

-Save the file (it will be reloaded automatically) and click on a contact in your Skype contact list to trigger some network activity.
+Save the file (it will be reloaded automatically) and perform some action in your Twitter application to trigger some network activity.
 You should now see something along the lines of:

 {% highlight bash %}